j0bv/757built.com/README.md

 # Hampton Roads Map

 An interactive map of the Hampton Roads region in Virginia using Leaflet.js.

-## Directory Structure
-/var/www/757built.com/
-├── public_html/                # Web root
-│   ├── index.html              # Main map page
-│   ├── css/                    # Stylesheets
-│   ├── js/                     # JavaScript files
-│   │   ├── map.js              # Leaflet map code
-│   │   └── tech-data.js        # Technology data handling
-│   ├── api/                    # API endpoints
-│   │   └── technology-data.php # Data access endpoint
-│   └── assets/                 # Images, icons, etc.
-├── crawler/                    # Crawler code (not public) │   ├── crawler.py              # Main crawler code
-│   ├── README.md               # Documentation
-│   └── requirements.txt        # Python dependencies
-└── .env                        # Environment variable

 ## Official Government Links
 - **Virginia Beach**